Batman Unmasked Wikimedia

 Imagine a television series that’s unexpectedly canceled after just three seasons yet manages to exceed all expectations.

 Unlike those Robinsons, they’re space colonists who struggle to survive on other planets.
+I guess that you might say they found themselves up a different kind of tree.

 The show ran for 83 episodes over three seasons.
-CBS executives failed to offer any reason why Lost in Space was cancelled though the show’s surprisingly high cost ($164,788 per episode) was likely the reason.
+CBS executives failed to offer any reason why Lost in Space was cancelled though the show’s surprisingly high cost ($164,788 per episode) was likely the culprit.

 A New Lost In Space | National Parks In Television Shows